Please don't bring barbecues to parks

 People who use barbecues nearly always leave behind scorched patches of burned grass that take months to recover.

-The damage caused by barbecues in parks
+The damage left behind by barbecues

 On other occasions people have tipped burning hot coals into litter bins and set them on fire.